shauray8/blog.shauray/README.md

-# we_must_know_website
+# We must know, We shall know

-We must know, We shall know !
-Writing what I think about the stuff in the universe
+I think this is the best way of expressing myself and what I think about the nature and people who try there level best to understand the laws of NATURE !